How do credit scores work?

 How do I know if my score is too low?

-Plenty of third-party services and a few banks will give you a free look at your score.
+Plenty of third-party services and a few banks will give you a free look at your credit score online.
 Other companies will ask you to sign up for a paid service that may have other benefits, like credit monitoring and support.

 According to Equifax, most lenders smile when they see a score of 660 or higher.
 Anything above 760 is excellent.
 Anyone with a score below 560 will struggle to get a decent interest rate and may not get a loan at all.